rvong/EPS/README.md

 Ends up being like left-to-right pipeline.
 @_value modified instead of return val.

+Monad
->Monad: Encapsulates computations as a sequence of steps.
+: Encapsulates computations as a sequence of steps.
 + Wrap value within monad.
 Wrap == 'return' (Haskell)
 + Bind applies function on wrapped value and returns a monad
 + Unwrap/print/evaluate